-Find out how public relations can help you share your expertise as widely as possible to grow your profile – and grow your business
+Find out how public relations can help you share your expertise through thought leadership – and grow your business

 THOUGHT leader.
 It’s a rather grand-sounding title, isn’t it?

 Let’s face it, if you met someone at a networking event or a party and they introduced themselves as a “thought leader” you’d probably try to make a fast exit.
-There’s something about the Scottish psyche that makes our toes curl whenever we meet anyone with a whiff of the self-congratulatory blowhard about them.
+Our toes curl whenever we meet anyone with a whiff of the self-congratulatory blowhard about them.
 If you’re among the majority who err on the side of modesty then we have some great news:

 It’s absolutely possible to become a ‘thought leader’ without relentlessly blowing your own trumpet or telling people how great you are – and working with a reputable public relations agency is the key to success.